Excursions and Field Trips

 Class camps form an integral part of the curriculum.

-By Year 4 the children are studying exploration and local geography in their Main Lessons and this is a time of focusing on longer bushwalks and outings in their immediate vicinity.
+By Class 4 the children are studying exploration and local geography in their Main Lessons and this is a time of focusing on longer bushwalks and outings in their immediate vicinity.

-From Year 5 onwards, these excursions can extend further afield and link in with geography, botany, farming and industry lessons.
+From Class 5 onwards, these excursions can extend further afield and link in with geography, botany, farming and industry lessons.

 Each camp will have a different focus, depending on the age and maturity of the students, including physical challenges, opportunities to develop self confidence and self reliance, group awareness and responsibility and self knowledge.